CharlesPlusC/MegaConstellationSSA/README.md

 The 3-way benchmarking analysis that was performed on the Supplemental, NORAD and Operator ephemerides uses the ephemerides that are stored in the _"external/ephem_TLE_compare"_ folder.
 Each sub-folder here belongs to one spacecraft (NORAD ID).

 ## Outputs:
-The following repo will enable you to replicate all figures in the paper and a number of others that were not included for brevity.
+The following repo will enable you to replicate all figures in the paper (and a number of others that were not included for brevity).
+As a quick illustration of the capabilities contained some example are included below.

 __altitude time series plots__